Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 2. Demonstrate an understanding of the identification and development of drug leads.

-3. Operate computational modelling techniques.
+3. Operate and understand computational modelling techniques.

 4. Demonstrate laboratory skills relevant to medicinal pharmaceutical chemistry, including synthesis, characterisation and measurement and analysis of drug activity.